• Skip to primary navigation

 What I love about health writing – and what I always said during my time as President of the Australasian Medical Writers Association – is that no two writers have the same journey.

 You don’t go to university or college and get a degree in health writing.
+Most writers don’t know they want to launch a freelance health & medical writing business right after high school (though, more of us are starting to consider becoming a freelance health writer after college).
 You fall into health writing, or you make a conscious decision to transition to a new career.

 Maybe you begin by thinking you want to freelance, but then you get offered an amazing opportunity to work in a full-time role.